How many standard amino acids are incorporated into proteins duri... | Study Prep in Pearson+

 Multiple Choice

-How many standard amino acids are incorporated into proteins during translation in humans?
+How many standard amino acids are incorporated into proteins during translation in eukaryotic cells?

 A